 Oceans and Coasts

 The marine and coastal ecosystems of the United States encompass a remarkable diversity of life.
 Our oceans, estuaries, coastal wetlands, beaches and reefs provide a home for fish, crabs, sea turtles, coral, shorebirds, oysters, and seabirds.
-Many of these species are threatened by poor water quality, overharvesting, and the impact of invasive species.
+Many of these species are threatened by poor water quality, impacts from harvesting, and invasive plants and animals.